 1. New York

-In New York, landlords are reeling from the tough rent control measures introduced by the Housing Stability and Tenant Protection Act of 2019.
+In New York, landlords are reeling from the strict rent control measures introduced by the Housing Stability and Tenant Protection Act of 2019.
 It’s not just the rent caps; the Act also restricts security deposits and offers tenants specific rights against eviction, making New York one of the least landlord-friendly states in the US.

 The eviction process in the state is lengthy and complex.
 The law requires landlords to give a 14-day notice for unpaid rent, and the overall eviction process can stretch from three months to a year.